totomeisters/hireme-app-for-mobile/README.md

 ## Dependencies
 - Bootstrap
 - JQuery
+- Toast
+- ChartsJS
+- TinyMCE
+- PHPMailer 6.9.1

 ## Credits
-Big thanks to ChatGPT for helping me code, that really shaved a lot of time.
+Big thanks to OpenAI ChatGPT 3.5, Google Gemini, and Microsoft Copilot for helping me code, that really shaved a lot of time.
 Also to my vape, never left my side all throughout the journey.

 ## License
 ```